Tesla Police Cars

 which can help to reduce the number of accidents on local roads and improve overall road safety in the community.

-Specifically, Tesla vehicles have highly rated Pedestrian Warning Systems and Collision Avoidance Systems which will reduce vehicle-to-pedestrian incidents.
+Specifically, Tesla vehicles have highly rated Pedestrian Warning Systems and Collision Avoidance Systems which will reduce the frequency and severity of vehicle-to-pedestrian incidents.

 Existing Tesla Police Vehicles